dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are the user-definable unit for Awelon code.
-Structurally, a word starts with a lower case alpha and may otherwise contain lower case alphas, digits, and the underscore.
-As a regular expression, this is: `[a-z][a-z_0-9]*`.
-There is also a size limit: words must not surpass 48 characters in length.
-Most words should be much smaller.
-But in context of editable views, words might have internal structure.
+Structurally, a word has regular expression `[a-z][a-z_0-9]*`.
+That is, it consists of alphanumerics and the underscore, and must start with an alpha.
+There is also a size limit: words must not surpass 63 characters in length.

-Words are evaluated in context of a *Dictionary*, where each word is defined by an Awelon program.
-Definitions of words within a dictionary must form a directed acyclic graph.
-The semantics for words are extremely trivial: we lazily substitute the word by its definition.
+Words are evaluated in context of a *Dictionary*.
+Each word is defined by an Awelon program, using other words.
+Valid definitions must form a directed acyclic graph and be block balanced (i.e. no unmatched `[` or `]` block characters).
+The formal semantics for words are extremely trivial: we lazily substitute the word by its definition.

+Although structure within a word has no semantic properties, it may have connotations and conventions.
+For example, we might associate `foo_type` or `foo_doc` with `foo` in context of a linter or development environment.
+Lightweight namespaces are also feasible.

-The four primitive words `a`, `b`, `c`, and `d` may not be defined.
-The four words `zero`, `succ`, `null`, and `cons` must be defined for natural numbers, embedded texts, and binary resources to become usable.
+The four primitive words `a`, `b`, `c`, and `d` cannot be redefined.
+The four words `zero`, `succ`, `null`, and `cons` should be defined to support natural numbers, embedded texts, and binary resources.

+*Aside:* A trivial cyclic definition of a word to itself is equivalent to an undefined word, and may be considered the default.

 ## Natural Numbers